apurin/js-frontend-backend-example/1. simple frontend and backend/readme.md

 ```
 We're using [express framework](https://expressjs.com/) to run our HTTP service.

-To include `express` module as dependency and install it run following command in terminal:
+To include `express` module as a dependency and install it run following command in the terminal (_View -> Toggle integrated terminal_):
 ```
 npm install --save express
 ```

 ## Run and debug Node.JS service in the VSCode
-Select `service.js` file in VSCode and press `F5` and choose `Node.js` environment to create `.vscode/launch.json` configuration file, which allows to run and debug our Node.JS service inside VSCode.
+Select `service.js` file in the VSCode, press `F5` and choose `Node.js` environment.
+It will create `.vscode/launch.json` configuration file, which allows to run and debug Node.JS service inside the VSCode.
-We don't need `Attach` and `Attach to Proccess` configurations for this manual so you can either delete or ignore them.
+We don't need `Attach` and `Attach to Process` configurations for this manual so you can either delete or ignore them.

 To run your service simply press `F5` again.
-To stop it press `Shift + F5`
+To stop it press `Shift + F5`.
-To see debug console with output from your service open _View -> Debug Console_ or press `Ctrl + Shift + Y`.
+To see console with debug output open _View -> Debug Console_ or press `Ctrl + Shift + Y`.
 You should see _Example JS service is listening on http://localhost:5000_ message.
-Open [http://localhost:5000](http://localhost:5000) url to see your HTML page served by your HTTP service.
+Open [http://localhost:5000](http://localhost:5000) url in the browser to see your HTML page served by your HTTP service.

-You now also can debug your Node.JS service by simply setting breakpoints to `service.js` code.
+You now also can [debug your Node.JS service](https://code.visualstudio.com/docs/editor/debugging) simply setting breakpoints to `service.js`.
 Try it now - stop service, put a breakpoint anywhere and run it again.